mandiant/flare-fakenet-ng/README.md

 Installation
 ============

 You can install FakeNet-NG in a few different ways.
 Note that the following installation processes will retrieve third-party open-source libraries used by FakeNet-NG to your system.
-These libraries will be dynamically loaded at runtime, and some of these libraries may be GPL or LGPL licensed.
+These libraries will be dynamically loaded at runtime, and some of these libraries may be LGPL licensed.

 Stand-alone executable
 ----------------------